Robinson012345/docs/docs/user/mining/pools.rst

 Mining Pools
 ============

-Mining Dash in pools is more likely to generate rewards than solo mining directly on the blockchain.
+mMining Dash in pools is more likely to generate rewards than solo mining directly on the blockchain.
 This is because you are extremely unlikely to mine a block as an individual given the current mining difficulty, so pooling efforts results in more frequent incremental rewards than